JMan4342/Project3/README.md

 - Scalable MongoDB: Joseph and Matthew
 - GraphQL API: Joseph and Matthew
 - Express.js and Node.js: Joseph and Matthew

 ---

+## **Contribution**

+If you are looking to contribute the Wander Beyond app, you can find its repo at https://github.com/JMan4342/Wander_Beyond.

+---